-KLP does not apply the transitional provisions on risk-free interest rates described in Article 308c of the Solvency II Directive.
+KLP does not apply the transitional provisions on risk-free interest rates.
+To measure the insurance obligations, the latest risk-free interest rate curves published by the Financial Supervisory Authority of Norway are used (Article 3(1) of the Solvency II Regulation).

-D.2.7 Transitional measure for technical provisions
+D.2.7 Transitional rule for technical provisions

 KLP applies the temporary deduction provided for by the transitional measure for technical provisions described in Article 56 of the Solvency II Regulation.
-Technical provisions (Article 308d of the Solvency II Directive), in reports to the Financial Supervisory Authority of Norway.
-Note 32 Capital requirements in the accounts shows the calculations without the use of this temporary deduction.
+Technical provisions.
+Note 32 'Capital requirements' to the annual accounts (Note 10 to the quarterly accounts) shows the calculations without the use of this temporary deduction.
 Both calculations are shown in table 16 below.

-The technical provisions with transitional rules are valued at NOK 598.6 billion in the Solvency II balance-sheet for KLP at 31.12.2020.
-This is NOK 3.8 billion more than the liabilities of NOK 594.7 billion shown in the financial statements.
-Without transitional rules, the technical provisions in the solvency balance are valued at NOK 610.1 billion, NOK 15.4 billion higher than the liabilities in the financial statements.
+The technical provisions with transitional rules are valued at NOK 655.6 billion in the Solvency II balance-sheet for KLP at 31.12.2021.
+This is NOK 1.8 billion more than the liabilities of NOK 653.8 billion shown in the financial statements.
+Without transitional rules, the technical provisions in the solvency balance are valued at NOK 659.8 billion, NOK 6.0 billion higher than the liabilities in the financial statements.

-The transitional provisions say that in 2020 we can deduct 12/16 of this difference in the Solvency II valuation.
-That means that the valuation of the best estimate under Solvency II including the transitional scheme is NOK 598.6 billion.
-The difference between the technical provisions with and without transitional arrangements is NOK 11.5 billion.
+The transitional provisions say that in 2021 we can deduct 11/16 of this difference in the Solvency II valuation.
+That means that the valuation of the best estimate under Solvency II including the transitional scheme is NOK 655.6 billion.
+The difference between the technical provisions with and without transitional arrangements is NOK 4.1 billion.

 The deduction will be reduced on a linear basis until 2032.
-The difference for 2020 will be multiplied by 12/16, which means that there are 12 years left of the transition period.
+The difference for 2021 will be multiplied by 11/16, which means that there are 11 years left of the transition period.
 The transition period is 16 years from 2016 to 2032.